doesdev/rollup-plugin-analyzer/README.md

 - **filterSummary** - *optional*
   - type: Boolean
   - default: `false`
-  - description: If `true` the `filter` option will also remove any filtered out module data from the summary
+  - description: If `true` the `filter` and `limit` options will also remove any filtered out module data from the summary
 - **root** - *optional*
   - type: String
   - default: `process.cwd()`